dcsil/lexislabs/README.md

-# Neurolingo
+# NeuroLingo

 ![Team Logo](./logo.png)

 #### Team Slack Channel: #team\-neurolingo

-Neurolingo is a next-gen start-up specializing in the education industry.
-Neurolingo's vision is to integrate cutting-edge generative AI with scientifically backed language learning methods to provide language lessons tailored to individuals' unique backgrounds and learning styles.
-Unlike other language learning products which mould language learners into fixed curricula, Neurolingo offers solutions that empower users to guide their own journey.
+NeuroLingo is a next-gen start-up specializing in the education industry.
+NeuroLingo's vision is to integrate cutting-edge generative AI with scientifically backed language learning methods to provide language lessons tailored to individuals' unique backgrounds and learning styles.
+Unlike other language learning products which mould language learners into fixed curricula, NeuroLingo offers solutions that empower users to guide their own journey.

 Table of Contents
 ---